 Ultimately, it is the insurers of the different entities that pay compensation following an accident.
 The majority of those insurers are based in London and it is here that the decision-makers on our clients’ claims are based.

-Our head of department, James Healy-Pratt has 15 years’ experience in the heart of the insurance market, as in-house counsel at two of the largest global aviation insurers.
+Our department has experience of the insurance market.
 We know the decision makers and their lawyers.
 Time and time again, this has resulted in speedy and smooth resolution of our clients’ claims for compensation packages that fairly reflect the risks to all parties.

 Meet the Aviation team